Did you know that 48% of internet users judge the credibility of a business based on web design?

 Best practices you should copy: strategically placed CTAs, playful animations.

-Here’s a website example that all service providers could learn a thing or two from.
+Here’s a website example that all artists could learn a thing or two from.

-With a bare-bones menu, it’s easy to find your way around the different website sections.
+With a bare-bones menu, it’s easy to find your way around the different store sections.

-The watercolor illustrations and cosy photography create an approachable and friendly atmosphere, helping to build trust and to put potential customers at ease.
+The clear categorization between art pieces and clothing creates a minimalist and clear atmosphere in the store overall, helping to build trust and to put potential customers at ease.

 Best practices you should copy: intuitive web design, approachable branding.